 The first thing to say about Electromagnetic Compliance (EMC) and compatibility is that it is a complex subject.
 Compliance implies that manufacturers, importers, and distributors who wish to sell electrical and electronic equipment in Australia must test, certify, register, and label the equipment as compliant with Australian EMC standards.

 The Australian Communications and Media Authority (ACMA) regulates EMC compliance standards in Australia.
-They have a published list of standards titled the ACMA_Standards_List
+They have a published list of standards titled the ACMA EMC Standards List.

-The Australia/NZ standards are in large parts similar or identical to the European standards.
+The Australia & New Zealand standards are in large parts similar or identical to the European standards.

 Complexity arises for Australian manufacturers who wish to export their products, and for distributors who import product for sale in the Australian market.